 So how do you maintain pH constant ?
 There are several ways to tackle this problem.
 The use of a citrate/buffer has been discussed on a previous article but its use is affected by the fact that calcium citrate is insoluble and nutrient solution composition limits the concentration and effectiveness of the buffer to around 1mM.
-Carbonate ions also pose a problem since their concentration also needs to be kept at a safe thresehold for the plants which is also around the 1mM level.
-In the end this buffer is able to control pH to a good extent buts its practical use is limited by calcium levels and the presence of citrate ions may also cause important complexation of ions such as zinc, an effect which – if used excesively - may cause micro nutrient defficiencies.
+Carbonate ions also pose a problem since their concentration also needs to be kept at a safe threshold for the plants which is also around the 1mM level.
+In the end this buffer is able to control pH to a good extent buts its practical use is limited by calcium levels and the presence of citrate ions may also cause important chelating of ions such as zinc, an effect which – if used excessively – may cause micro nutrient deficiencies.

-I have used these resins with very good success on several hydroponic crops and I can tell you that I haven’t added a drop of pH up or down during more than 3 months of growing.
-I hope that this article helps all of you who have been dealing with the pH adjustment problem finally get rid of this matter an achieve a new era of success in your hydroponic gardening :o)
+The effects of these composites in hydroponics has been studied extensively on several peer reviewed publications.
+If you want to use these composites in your hydroponic system, the simplest way is with a pH stabilizer device.
+I recommend Torus Hydro PerfectpH.
+You would just need a model size corresponding to the gallons of solution you wish to control in order to achieve the desired pH control levels.
+I have used these composites with very good success on several hydroponic crops and I can tell you that I haven’t added a drop of pH up or down during more than 3 months of growing.
+I hope that this article helps all of you who have been dealing with the pH adjustment problem finally get rid of this matter an achieve a new era of success in your hydroponic gardening.